jain/CONNECT_JUNIOR_DESIGN/README.md

 This app also made use of a navigation drawer, and thus a menu was used which is found in app/src/main/res/menu

 The code is formatted according to proper Android Conventions (ctrl + alt + l in Android Studio will reveal so)

+	All the inner variables unless required are private

+	All the inner methods are public

 To run this code: